jwashek/jwashek.github.io/_posts/2021-02-05-How-to-Conquer-the-OSCP.md

 2. Change your mindset.
 You may be upset with the results, but don't let this defeat you or make you want to quit.
 Only view it as a minor setback.
 Use it as motivation to not let the exam take control of you.
 Get revenge but coming at it stronger and harder than last time.

 So long as you're making progress and increasing your knowledge, you will have many more tools in your belt to beat the exam.

+## Summary
+Conquering the OSCP can be done and can be done on the first try.
+Before conquering the exam, be sure to conquer your lab time, your methodology, and your note-taking.
+This will help tremendously come exam time.

+## Final Words
+If you're planning on taking the OSCP, best of luck!
+Remember:  it's not impossible, you got this!
+If I can do it, anyone can do it.
+Have fun and happy hacking :)